Create custom Prisma Client queries (/docs/orm/prisma-client/client-extensions/query)

 },

-Modify all operations in a specific model
+Modify all operations in a specific model [#modify-all-operations-in-a-specific-model]

-Use $allOperations to extend all operations in a specific model.
+Use `$allOperations` to extend all operations in a specific model.

-For example, the following code applies a custom query to all operations on the user model:
+For example, the following code applies a custom query to all operations on the `user` model:

 query: {